ZackCipolletta/Portfolio-webpage/readme.md

 ##

-* clone repository to your desktop
+* Clone repository to your desktop
-* open with VS code or other text editor
+* Open with VS code or other text editor
-* alternatively you may wish to havigate to the GitHub pages version
+* Alternatively you may wish to havigate to the GitHub pages version --> https://zackcipolletta.github.io/Portfolio-webpage/

 ## Known Bugs
  * At this time I would like to update the skills section to be centered and automatically float as the page is resized.
 I would also like to find a better background image and color scheme to make the page more user friendly and aesthetically pleasing.